jamesrcutmore/Gym-website/README.md

 Responsinator
 Am I Responsive
 Friends and Family User Testing
-Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+Friends and family were asked to review the site and documentation to point out any bugs and/or user experience issues.

 Fixed Bugs
 Anchor link scroll with a fixed position header